 The name Pilotographer is a word which blends these two passions.
 I fly where I want and photograph what I want… while staying within the boundaries of my flight endorsements and ethical photography standards.
 I photograph for the art or the event – but never as a paparazzi photographer, investigative or intent to invade someone’s privacy… and most definitely not as commissioned paid photography or “Aerial Work” as defined by our aviation authorities.

 That gives me the freedom to choose a destination and whatever appears visually on the journey may or may not be captured.
 The added challenge of prioritising the flying and safety requirements, means that any good photographs are well earnt as the photographs are manually taken while flying.

 This hobby also enables me to experiment with the incredible tools provided by Adobe.
-My experience with these tools in this unique filming and photography environment provide me with material and experiences, permitting me to share skills, techniques and passion with students and teachers in my day job as an education professional with the Northern Territory Government and Adobe Education Leader – an achievement I am extremely proud of.
+My experience with these tools in this unique filming and photography environment provides me with material and experiences, permitting me to share skills, techniques and passion with students and teachers in my day job as an education professional with the Northern Territory Government and Adobe Education Leader – an achievement I am extremely proud of.

 Feel free to reach out if you are interested in some of the techniques and experiences I have gained.
 Your comments may lead to a blog article about flying, or about the process of getting images to the screen and beyond.

 Please subscribe to my blog